xorond/archstrike-setuptool/README.md

 # archstrike-installer
-Command line installer for ArchStrike aimed at lazy people.
+Command line installer for ArchStrike.

-WARNING: This script will *not* install Arch Linux for you.
-This is made for making the install process easier for *ArchStrike* repository.
+WARNING: This script will **not** install Arch Linux for you.
+This is made for making the install process easier for **ArchStrike** repository.

 More info: https://archstrike.org

 To run the script, get the source file archstrike-installer.sh

 Then run